gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Joining Response {#ssec-join-resp}

-If the processing of the Joining Request described in {{ssec-join-req-processing}} is successful, the Group Manager updates the group membership by registering the joining node NODENAME as a new member of the OSCORE group GROUPNAME, as described in {{I-D.ietf-ace-key-groupcomm}}.
+If the processing of the Joining Request described in {{ssec-join-req-processing}} is successful, the Group Manager updates the group membership by registering the joining node NODENAME as a new member of the OSCORE group GROUPNAME, as described in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}.

 <!-- 13-01-2020 FP: Covered in ace-key-groupcomm